 Where a cif buyer with rights of suit against the carrier transferred to him by the seller1 suffers loss as a result of a deviation by the carrier from the voyage agreed in the contract of carriage between the buyer and the carrier, it is clear that the buyer may pursue any remedies against the carrier afforded by that contract rather than against the seller under the contract of sale2.

-It is doubtful, however, whether a buyer can reject a bill of lading against the seller simply on the ground that it seeks to give the carrier a liberty to deviate.
+It is doubtful, however, whether a buyer can reject a bill of lading against the seller simply on

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.